Caloscypha: Similar species

+It also bears similarities to Otidea species (e.g. O. onotica) which do not stain blue.

+Distribution and habitat

 This species is usually found in the spring, often on duff under conifers shortly after the snow melts.
 In North America, where it has been noted to occur only between March and July, it is widespread in the Rocky Mountains and the Pacific Northwest.
 C. fulgens has been collected in Britain, and possibly arrived there from imported infected seeds.
 It has also been collected from Japan, Sweden, The Netherlands, and Turkey.
-It is listed on the Red List of protected species in Slovakia.